 (Here are some of the menorahs we’ve acquired, with their stories: Eight Days of Chanukah)

 Among the few shops in the village there an ‘antique shop’, which was actually more of a junk shop.
-My partner stopped one day, and looked into the shop.
+Jo stopped one day, and looked into the shop.
 And there, amongst the usual bric-a-brac, was a brass menorah.
 She looked at the label which said: ‘8 branch candelabra with extra candle holder’.
 Amazed, and knowing there were very few if any Jews in that part of Ireland, she asked the shop owner where it had come from.
 The woman didn’t know, and really didn’t know what it was, despite the Star of David in the centre of the menorah.
-So we bought it.
+So Jo bought it.

 When we got it back to our little holiday cottage and looked at it closely we realised that it was designed to come apart.
 By turning the Star of David, which was attached to a long, thin screw, we could unscrew it from the heavy base, and then everything came apart.
-It was, of course, designed to be taken apart, and the various parts placed in a case – which had obviously disappeared somewhere along the menorah’s journey to a junk shop window in West Cork.
+It was, of course, designed to be taken apart, and the various parts placed in a case – which had obviously disappeared somewhere along the menorah’s long journey to a junk shop window in West Cork.

 We reckoned, after a bit of googling, that it was c.
-120 years old, had probably originated in Central Europe, and the chances were that it had belonged to one of the many thousands of families – like our own families – who came to the then British Isles and beyond to escape persecution and to seek a new life.
+120 years old, had probably originated in Central Europe, and the chances were that it had belonged to one of the many thousands of families – like our own families – who came to the then British Isles and beyond to escape antisemitism, pogroms and persecution and to seek a new life.

 Of course we’ll never really know the real story.
 But as I watch that old brass menorah glow as the candles burn and flicker, I feel a extraordinary link to the past: a link in a chain that remains – despite the tribulations and tragedies of history – unbroken.